Social media strategy for musicians shifts constantly. Here's what's working in 2026.

 TikTok: Authenticity Over Production

 The most successful musician accounts on TikTok aren't posting polished music videos — they're posting raw, authentic moments.
-Studio sessions, songwriting processes, and genuine reactions perform well.

 YouTube: Long-Form Is Back